imagej/imagej.github.io/_pages/plugins/tws/index.md

 {% include thumbnail src='/media/AWS-Classifier-selection.png' title='Classifier selection in the Trainable Weka Segmentation [Settings dialog](Advanced_Weka_Segmentation#Settings).'%} The default classifier is [FastRandomForest](https://code.google.com/p/fast-random-forest/), a **multi-threaded** version of {% include wikipedia title='Random forest' text='random forest'%} by [Fran Supek](https://scholar.google.com/citations?user=Rz3rPeUAAAAJ), initialized with 200 trees and 2 random features per node.
 However the user can select any available classifier in the [Weka](http://www.cs.waikato.ac.nz/ml/weka/) by clicking on "Choose" button.
 By left-clicking on the classifier text we can also edit the classifier options.

 **If you do not find the classifier you want**, you might have to install the Weka package that includes it.
-For that, you need to launch the Weka GUI Chooser (by clicking on the Weka button of the left panel of the plugin GUI) and use the [ Weka Package Manager](/plugins/tws/how-to-install-new-classifiers) (under {% include bc content='Tools | Package manager'%}).
+For that, you need to launch the Weka GUI Chooser (by clicking on the Weka button of the left panel of the plugin GUI) and use the [ Weka Package Manager](/plugins/tws/how-to-install-new-classifiers) (under {% include bc path='Tools | Package manager'%}).
 For a step-by-step description on how to install new packages, have a look at this [tutorial](/plugins/tws/how-to-install-new-classifiers).

 ##### Class names